sourari/Physical-Chemistry/dipoles.md

 The electric dipole moment is a key to understanding light-matter interactions.
 It is proportional to the charge and the separation of two or more charged particles, and hence it is a way to measure the polarity of a system of charges.

 ### 1) Permanent dipole moments:
-Permanent diploe moments are not very relevant to light-matter interactions but they are the simplest way to introduce and understand diploe.
+Permanent diploe moments are not very relevant to light-matter interactions but they are the simplest way to introduce and understand dipoles.
 Consider two charged particles as shown in Fig.1.
 The separation between the tween the two charges is $d$ and they have charges of $+q$ and $-q$.
 The dipole moment is then given by
 <p align="center">$\vec{\mu}=q\vec{d}$</p>

 <p align="center"><img src="https://user-images.githubusercontent.com/35305574/38469138-f3193a80-3b1d-11e8-8fc6-d2343ca772ce.jpg" width="300"></p>